Health Care

 Key Insights

-- Even though the fear of a health care shock is pervasive, very few retirees experience a catastrophic one.
+• The fear of a health care shock is pervasive, but data show that very few retirees experience a catastrophic increase in health care expenses.

 One of the unpleasant certainties of life is that everyone’s health will decline in old age.
-Unfortunately, no one knows how that will unfold.

-But no matter what path a retiree’s health takes, one thing is fairly certain—everyone will experience some level of health care costs during retirement.
-It’s easier to plan for some of these costs, such as health insurance premiums and recurring prescriptions.
+No matter what path a retiree’s health takes, one certainty is that everyone will experience some level of health care costs during retirement.
+While the routine costs of health care can be burdensome—some costs such as health insurance premiums and recurring prescriptions are easier to plan for—retirees are more concerned about an unexpected large medical bill.

 In order to help retirees create a successful retirement income strategy that balances the need for current spending and future health care expenses, we need to better understand the likelihood and the magnitude of these uncertain health care costs.

-1 Sudipto Banerjee, “Asset Decumulation or Asset Preservation?
+Sudipto Banerjee, “Asset Decumulation or Asset Preservation?
 What Guides Retirement Spending?”
 EBRI Issue Brief, no. 447 (Employee Benefit Research Institute, April 3, 2018).

 Important Information